-‘World’s Hottest Nurse’ Lauren Drain Squats In A Crochet Bikini On The Beach While Lifting Unusual Weights
+'World's Hottest Nurse' Lauren Drain Squats In A Crocheted Bikini On The Beach While Lifting Unusual Weights

 In her caption, she deemed the Jungle Gym the "most appropriate place" to exercise in a bikini.
 Her fans were impressed with her physical prowess and the way that she looked in her skimpy attire.

-“That’s great form,” wrote one admirer in the comments section of her post.
+"That's great form," one admirer wrote in the comments section.

 "WOW.
 Babe you are amazing!!" another gushed.

-“Perfect squat!
-Gorgeous body,” read a third message.
+"Perfect squat!
+Gorgeous body," a third message read.